marlonbernardes/tripmind/docs/PROJECT_STATUS.md

 - [x] Remove the "Day" / "Month" switch from Gantt chart.
 Default it to "Day" as it is today.
 - [x] Move events of type "flight" and "hotels" collapsed by default.
 This should live somewhere in configuration (not the user configuration, but in the code configuration)
 - [ ] BUG: minimum size of events in Gantt chart is wrong.
-Boxes should be smaller.
-(Maybe it's working, need to test)
+Boxes should be smaller. (i.e sometimes an event ends at 2pm but the box expands till 4pm.).
+An idea: show events that start 30 min before/after the current point of the line.
+If event is too small (i.e no end date), show a box with a dot instead.
-- [ ] Add vertical line on top of gantt chart following mouse X position across the days of the week and automatically show tooltip of whatever is under it.
+- [x] Add vertical line on top of gantt chart following mouse X position across the days of the week and automatically show tooltip of whatever is under it.
 - [x] It should be possible to zoom to less than 100%.
 (Now supports 50% to 300%)

 **Planning tasks (output: plan doc)**